KamelELM/SweepnPlay_Soft/README.md

-# SweepnPlay_Soft
+# SweepnPlay_Soft nouvelle2
-Software for the SweepNPlay Project
+Software for the Sweep and Play Project

 android app